oatpp/example-iot-hue-ssdp/README.md

 |- CMakeLists.txt                        // projects CMakeLists.txt
 |- src/
 |   |
-|   |- controller/                       // Folder containing UserController where all endpoints are declared
+|   |- controller/                       // Folder containing HueDeviceController and SsdpController where all endpoints are declared
 |   |- db/                               // Folder with database mock
 |   |- dto/                              // DTOs are declared here
 |   |- SwaggerComponent.hpp              // Swagger-UI config
+|   |- DeviceDescriptorComponent.hpp     // Component describing your "Hue Hub" (YOU HAVE TO CONFIGURE THIS FILE TO FIT YOUR ENVIRONMENT)
 |   |- AppComponent.hpp                  // Service config
 |   |- App.cpp                           // main() is here
 |